data-forge/data-forge-js/README.md

 ## Series

-A sequence of indexed values.
-These are often, but not always, time-series, where the values are indexed by date/time.
+Series is a sequence of values.
+A series is indexed.
+By default a Series has an integer index starting at 0 and couting up (just like arrays).
+Series will often be used with a date-time index, this is usually known as a [time series](https://en.wikipedia.org/wiki/Time_series).

 All values in a series are generally expected to have the same type, although this is not a requirement of *data-forge-js*.

 ## Column

-A single *named* series of data in a data-frame.
+A column is a single *named* series of data in a data-frame.
 Each column is simply a series with a name, the values of the series are the values of the column.
 A column is a slice of data through all rows.

 ## Index